kiannylim/SC1015-Data-Science-Project/README.md

  # About

  Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence), focuses on attrition of employees.
- For detailed walkthrough, please view the source code in order from:
+ Dataset obtained from Kaggle, IBM HR Analytics Employee Attrition & Performance by PAVANSUBHASH For detailed walkthrough, please view the source code in order from:

- 1) Data Extraction
+ 1) DataVisualisation.ipynb
- 2) Data Visualisation
+ 2) DataCleaning.ipynb
- 3) Data Resampling and Splitting
+ 3) MachineLearningModel_(Non_resampled).ipynb
- 4) Decision Tree
+ 4) Resampling.ipynb
- 5) Random Forest Classifier
+ 5) MachineLearningModel_(resampled).ipynb

 #Contributors
 - Xcoga